EXPORT TRADE

 1. INTERMEDIARIES IN EXPORT TRADE

-1. Foreign commission agents: These are agents who sells the goods on behalf of the principal and remit the balance of money to the exporter after deducting commission and other expenses by them in the course of selling the goods.
+1. Foreign commission agents: These are agents who sell the goods on behalf of the principal and remit the balance of money to the exporter after deducting commission and other expenses incurred in the course of selling the goods.
 They are found in the foreign country where goods are to be sold.

-2. Exporters own representatives: These are exporters sales representatives based in the country to which products are to be sold, they collected orders from customers and sent them to the exporter for processing according to the terms of each order.
+2. Exporters’ own representatives: These are exporters’ sales representatives based in the country to which products are to be sold.
+They collect orders from customers and send them to the exporter for processing according to the terms of each order.

-3. Exporters brokers: They assist exporters to negotiate on ally terms in exporting the goods in return they are paid brokerage for performing the negotiation.
+3. Exporters’ brokers: They assist exporters to negotiate on all terms in exporting the goods; in return, they are paid brokerage for performing the negotiation.
 They can be locally based or based in other countries.

-4. Marketing boards: They are mainly dealing with agricultural exports, selling produce to the agents of foreign buyers by auction or opening offices abroad to boost export of their produce e.g. coffee marketing board.
+4. Marketing boards: They mainly deal with agricultural exports, selling produce to the agents of foreign buyers by auction or opening offices abroad to boost export of their produce, e.g., coffee marketing board.

 IMPORTANCE OF EXPORT TRADE